 My bow pulled into a sword, I screamed in the haze, swiping at the first two demons I saw.
-Heads became rocks, limbs burned to ash beneath my blade and I dove ahead, leaping from building the building.
+Heads became rocks, limbs burned to ash beneath my blade and I dove ahead, leaping from building to building.
 The squadron took the bait and followed me, tumbling their black horror upon me.
 Bolts of fire flashed past my face and I caught one, reveling in his power.
 I flung it back and felt the crush of its owner: I'd impaled him and he tackled me.

 We fell, spiraling in the darkness, him shouting for his brethren, me calling "Now, now, now!"

 The streets of Peace exploded in flashes of white.
 Spears of flame lashed outward, flailing, missing their mark, burning into building, spires, rubble.
-Varian pressed forward, pulling his squadron up and over the falling demons, pressing them toward the certain death of the dominions waiting for them.
+Varian pressed forward, pulling his squadron up and over the falling demons, pressing them toward the certain death of the virtues waiting for them.